 LR: when you started, were you planning on a book?

 MB: I did not go out and try to get a book.
 I met the designer–I walked into Silica Glass Gallery and saw a nicely designed book.
 I had been working with Ruth Perlmutter and the Jewish Film Festival, and their design stuff was not so good.
 So I called him about designing for the Philadelphia Jewish Film Festival.
 So we became friends.
 He knew about my tattoo images, because he was with 215 magazine, it’s now only on the internet, which ran some of the photos.
-Then he began working for Grit City Books.
+Brian founded Grit City Books.
 Grit was doing a Philly related series of books, all ending in -ed–Smoked, Tatted, Bounced (about Bouncers).

 He asked if I was interested in doing a book and if I was still taking photos.
 I was.